knu/chatgpt2obsidian/README.md

 ## File Naming

-- Conversation titles are sanitized for filesystem compatibility
+- Conversation titles are sanitized for filesystem compatibility.
-- Special characters are replaced with underscores
+- Special characters are replaced with underscores.
-- Duplicate titles get numbered suffixes (`_1`, `_2`, etc.)
+- Duplicate titles get numbered suffixes (`_1`, `_2`, etc.).
-- Existing files are preserved and updated in place
+- Existing files are preserved and updated in place.
+- The original title is stored in frontmatter with the `title` key.
+  Obsidian community plugins like [Front Matter Title](https://github.com/snezhig/obsidian-front-matter-title) can make use of it.

 ## Limitations

-- Only processes conversations from ChatGPT exports
-- Requires Ruby runtime environment (or Docker)
-- Some advanced ChatGPT features may not be fully represented
+- Not all content types in export files may be supported.
-- Large conversation histories may take time to process
+- Large conversation histories may take time to process.

 ## License